 Professional burglars are very good at what they do and use their skills to target high-end locations such as mansions in wealthy neighborhoods.

 A fence, security system, and cameras aren’t stopping this type of burglar.
 They are very organized and can quickly get around these obstacles.

 The good news is that professional burglars are less likely to be violent.
 They get in and out quickly (often without being detected).

-As professionals, their level of organization means that they aren’t “trigger happy” and won’t panic and start shooting.
+As professionals, their level of organization means they aren’t “trigger happy” and won’t panic and start shooting.

 Most likely to hit: Wealthy neighborhoods

 Deterred by: Not much – they can penetrate the most advanced security systems

 Thieves don’t have the specialized skills of professional burglars but still have mindsets capable of organization and rationalizing.

 These are the criminals who will scope out houses to find easy targets.
 They look for signs of valuables, such as expensive appliances that can be seen through windows.